 Effects | ↑ maximum strength ↑ speed strength ↑ esxplosive strength ↑ intramuscular coordination |

-Actual strength training involves training of the intramuscular coordination.
-The training increases maximal strength by improving recruitment, frequency & synchronization of motor units.
-Maximum loads of over 85% 1RM (< 6 repetitions) and an explosive use of strength are required for this.
+Actual strength training involves training in intramuscular coordination.
+The training increases maximal strength by improving the recruitment, frequency & synchronization of motor units.
+Maximum loads of over 85% 1RM (< 6 repetitions) and an explosive strength use are required.
 The rest periods are designed generously.
-3 to 5 (6) minutes is considered useful.
+3 to 5 (6) minutes is considered beneficial.

 It should be noted that the strength training methods just mentioned are very well suited to training the respective training areas.
-However, rep ranges or maximum strength percentages are not hard-lined boundaries.
-Example: If you want to build muscle mass, you can follow the hypertrophy method and aim for perhaps 6 to 8 reps to failure in each set.
-In the long term, however, this will probably also lead to a significant improvement in muscle strength, i.e. your maximum strength.
+However, rep ranges, or maximum strength percentages are not hard-lined boundaries.
+Example: If you want to build muscle mass, you can follow the hypertrophy method and aim for 6 to 8 reps to fail in each set.
+In the long term, however, this will probably also significantly improve muscle strength, i.e., your maximum strength.
 Strength endurance probably won’t benefit as much from this rep range.
 Another example: You do 12 to 14 repetitions for a long time in strength training.
 Your body will then likely respond with hypertrophy.
-Your muscular endurance will certainly improve to a certain extent.
-Your overall muscle strength is likely to improve to a lesser extent with this relatively high rep range compared to 6-8 reps.
+Your muscular endurance will undoubtedly improve to a certain extent.
+Your overall muscle strength will likely improve to a lesser extent with this relatively high rep range compared to 6-8 reps.
 The following illustration is intended to clarify this again and is more characteristic of the advanced athlete.
-Beginners are likely to benefit even more from increased maximum strength at a higher rep range (Hoffman, 2012).
+Beginners benefit even more from increased maximum strength at a higher rep range (Hoffman, 2012).

 Speed strength training